 Teacher of the Year Award

 Each spring, the University Honors Program recognizes an Honors Teacher of the Year.
 Honors student nominations, faculty members’ Honors course evaluations, letters of nomination, and a variety of other resources influence the selection.
-The recipient is recognized at the June Honors graduation ceremony with a plaque and cash award.
+The recipient is recognized at the spring semester Honors graduation ceremony with a plaque and cash award.

-Congratulations to Dr. Oldstone-Moore, the 2012 Honors Teacher of the Year.
+Congratulations to Judson Murray, the 2013 Honors Teacher of the Year!

 - William Irvine, Philosophy (2003)